underscoreio/essential-scala/collections/working-with-seq.md

 | `Seq[A]` | `B` and `(A, B) => B` | `B` | `foldRight` |
 |============|

+This type of analysis may see mforeign at first, but you will quickly get used to it.
+Your two steps in solving any problem with sequences should be: think about the types, and experiment on the REPL!

 ## Exercises

 1. Print every element of the sequence `Seq(1, 2, 3)`.